pingcap/docs-cn/tune-tikv-thread-performance.md

 - Simple queries that specify a certain row or several rows, running in the Storage Read Pool.
 - Complex aggregate calculation and range queries, running in the Coprocessor Read Pool.

-Starting from version 4.0, the above types of read requests can be configured to use the same thread pool, which reduces the number of threads and user costs.
-It is disabled by default (Point queries and Coprocessor requests use different thread pools by default).
-To enable the unified thread pool, set the `readpool.storage.use-unified-pool` configuration item to `true`.
+Starting from TiKV v5.0, all read requests use the unified thread pool for queries by default.
+If your TiKV cluster is upgraded from TiKV v4.0 and the `use-unified-pool` configuration of `readpool.storage` was set to `false` before the upgrade, all read requests continue using different thread pools after the upgrade.
+In this scenario, to make all read requests use the unified thread pool for queries, you can set the value of `readpool.storage.use-unified-pool` to `true`.

 ## Performance tuning for TiKV thread pools